:warning:IMPORTANT: PLEASE READ THIS BEFORE USING TAMPONS.:warning:

 Always wash your hands thoroughly before inserting a tampon.

 1. After you've removed the tampon from the wrapper, gently tug the tampon string once to ensure that it's securely attached and not damaged.
+Pull the inner tube out until it comes to a stop at the bottom of the outer tube.
+Use your thumb and middle finger to hold the applicator on the grooved rings.
+Make sure the removal string is hanging down from the inner tube.

 Inserting an Applicator Tampon instructions 1